InspiredAccessFoundation/uct-locator/Setup/StartupLearning/Deployment.md

 Building of docker containers happens via Github Actions.
 We have a container for the frontend React application and another for the nodejs backend application.

+## DB updates

+Today DB migrations and even the initialization is manual and requires extra setup that can be found [here](../../sql/README.md)